 Aspiring intelligence officers should know that working in ASIS is a demanding yet rewarding experience.
 It will no longer be limited to a profession; it will transform into a lifestyle.

-You will be sure to achieve a sense of great satisfaction and pride while working on complex foreign intelligence collection and analysis tasks and contributing to the national interests of Australia.
+You will be sure to achieve great satisfaction and pride while working on complex foreign intelligence collection and analysis tasks and contributing to the national interests of Australia.

 ASIS seeks passionate and motivated Australians from all backgrounds and diverse specialties and skills to join their team.
 ASIS recruits Investigation Officers for the following positions:

-The application process to qualify for an intelligence officer post in ASIS is a comprehensive process that evaluates a candidate on grounds of character, trustworthiness, judgment, reliability, physical strength, and academics.
+The application process to qualify for an intelligence officer post in ASIS is a comprehensive process that evaluates a candidate on character, trustworthiness, judgment, reliability, physical strength, and academics.

-The objective to perform a thorough background screening or vetting process is to ensure that you aren’t a security risk.
-Job applicants need to provide the evidence for the following of the screening process:
+The objective of performing a thorough background screening or vetting process is to ensure that you aren't a security risk.
+Job applicants need to provide evidence for the following of the screening process:

-The ASIS graduate program involves a combination of planned professional soft skills development programs (online and in-person), 18-month rotational programs, on-the-job training, and a continued self-development program to prepare qualified Investigation Officers ready to take on real-world challenges.
+The ASIS graduate program combines planned soft professional skills development programs (online and in-person), 18-month rotational programs, on-the-job training, and a continued self-development program to prepare qualified Investigation Officers ready to take on real-world challenges.

 9. Work Conditions For A Spy In Australia